Identification, Images, & Information

 Life Cycle

-Many life histories adapted to parasitizing hosts as diverse as aphids, bark beetles, and foliage-feeding caterpillars.
-Many species are egg-larval parasitoids, laying eggs within host eggs and then not developing until the host is in the larval stage.
-Unlike ichneumon wasps, many pupate in silken cocoons outside the body of the host and others spin cocoons entirely apart from the host.(5) Also unlike ichneumonid wasps, very few braconids use host pupae to complete their life cycles, except for fly parasitoids in Alysiinae and Opiinae.
+Many are egg-larval parasitoids (eggs laid into host eggs but start to develop after the host larva hatch).
+Unlike ichneumonids, many pupate in silken cocoons outside the host; others spin cocoons away from the host.(5) Very few use host pupae to complete the cycles, except for fly parasitoids in Alysiinae and Opiinae.

 Print References